 I feel this would reduce piracy and encourage sales. sadly, the first e-books sales seem to cling to the classical retail, yet still give the writer 5-10% or so, and then give the publisher a huge 90-95%

-the authors can easily get online copy editors to read and correct their work, and most now create ACSII text = easy for e-books
+In fact, I go further, who needs publishers AT ALL.
+They used to control the gateway, not any more. the authors can easily get online copy editors to read and correct their work, and most now create ACSII text = easy for e-books

 aurizon writes: "I see this aspect of China as a chilling prelude to how they will act when they are a superpower.

 We know they have almost no respect for life, human or animal.

 I was greatly saddened at seeing the cage completely full of innocent cats with such a bewildered look on their faces.